AlanGarcilazo/FULL-STACK-API-DOGS/README.md

 ------------

-🔑 Quieres instalar el proyecto en tu pc?
+🔑 Do you want to install the project on your pc?

-🔥 Descarga el repo
+🔥 Download the repo
 <br/>
-🔥 Con la consola de comandos (CMD) Instala los modulos correspondientes ( Front + Back)
+🔥 With the command console (CMD) Install the corresponding modules (Front + Back)
 <br/>
-🔥 Con la consola de comandos (CMD) Ejecuta un npm start para correr el proyecto
+🔥 With the command console (CMD) Execute an npm start to run the project
 <br/>
-🔥 Disfruta!
+🔥 Enjoy!

 ------------

-#### 💬 Contacto:
+#### 💬 Contact:
 📧  alangarcilazo.empleo@gmail.com
 <br/>
 🔎 https://www.linkedin.com/in/alangarcilazo/